Highly Efficient Room-Temperature Nonvolatile Magnetic Switching by Current in Fe3GaTe2 Thin Flakes

-\begin{acknowledgement} This work was supported by National Key R\&D Program of China (Grants Nos.
-2018YFE0202600 and 2022YFA1403800), Beijing Natural Science This work was supported by National Key R\&D Program of China (Grants Nos.
-2018YFE0202600 and 2022YFA1403800), Beijing Natural Science Foundation (Grant No. Z200005), National Natural Science Foundation of China (Grants No. 12174443), the Fundamental Research Funds for the Central Universities and Research Funds of Renmin University of China (RUC) (Grants Nos.
-18XNLG14 and 19XNLG17), the Outstanding Innovative Talents Cultivation Funded Programs 2022 of Renmin University of China, Beijing National Laboratory for Condensed Matter Physics, and Collaborative Research Project of Laboratory for Materials and Structures, Institute of Innovative Research, Tokyo Institute of Technology. \end{acknowledgement}
+This work was supported by Beijing Natural Science Foundation (Grant No. Z200005), National Key R\&D Program of China (Grants Nos.
+2018YFE0202600, 2022YFA1403800 and 2022YFE0109200), National Natural Science Foundation of China (Grants Nos.
+12174443 and 12241406), the Outstanding Innovative Talents Cultivation Funded Programs 2022 of Renmin University of China, Beijing National Laboratory for Condensed Matter Physics, and Collaborative Research Project of Laboratory for Materials and Structures, Institute of Innovative Research, Tokyo Institute of Technology.

+\textbf{Author contributions} H.C.L., S.G.W. and X.Z. provided strategy and advice for the research; S.H.Y. grew the single crystal; S.H.Y. prepared the devices and performed the measurements of physical properties with the assistance of S.J.T., Y.F., Z.T.L. and F.Y.M.; S.H.Y performed the fundamental data analysis with the assistance of S.G.W., X.Z. and H.C.L.; S.H.Y., H.C.L. and X.Z. wrote the manuscript based on discussion with all the authors.